HarvestJS/crud-intro/README.md

 You can make these all strings.
 Put your schema in the file user.js in the app folder.

+NOTE: Make sure you:

+1. Connect to the database
+2. Create a "Model" using your schema

-When you've got your schema created, run 'mocha'.
+When you've got your model and schema created, run 'mocha'.
 The test 'model should save data' should now pass.

 ## User Listing (GET /users)